 - Our friend David, who goes with us each time, always brings a couple of dozen packages of baby wipes (great for cleaning dirty hands), and a few other people give us used clothing.
 Two other friends give us bags of new socks and occasionally tarps.

 Water, food, toiletries, clothes, and similar items are temporary help at best.
 Some people assume that hundreds of churches and individuals hand out these sorts of things to the homeless.
 That doesn’t happen.
 Christmas may be big, but the rest of the year is hit and miss.

 We frequently hear comments such as “That’s the first water I’ve had since yesterday,” “I’m wearing the only pair of pants I’ve had for six months and they’re full of holes,” “I haven’t had any clean underwear for months,” “We’ve been under the bridge at night with the addicts and are afraid to go to sleep.
 With these tarps we can get away from them and sleep at night.”

 From time to time we see efforts by Christians and churches to “evangelize” the homeless and tell them about Jesus.
 We assume something of the message must get through, but have observed that is not always the case.

-Have you discovered ways to help your homeless friends?
-Please share your experiences in the Comments section below.
+Until then, have you discovered ways to help your homeless friends?
+Please share your experiences in the comment section below.